 But if you do want some personal, human attention when it comes to investment advice and financial planning, Facet Wealth combines robo-advisors with human financial advisors.
 The cost savings from this strategy enable them to serve clients with no minimum portfolio requirements and charge a flat fee ranging from $100 to $500 per month depending on the package.

-While many Personal Capital alternatives excel in specific features, Kubera is the only all-inclusive Personal Capital alternative that has been built from the ground up to meet the needs of today’s global, diverse investors.
+While many Personal Capital alternatives excel in specific features, Kubera is the only all-inclusive and best Personal Capital alternative that has been built from the ground up to meet the needs of today’s global, diverse investors.